[UPDATED November 23, 2020]

 Additionally, they allow me to expand the help that I can offer those who are struggling financially due to loss of work or other circumstances associated with the COVID-19 crisis.

-My online sessions will be conducted over a VERY user-friendly, secure, and HIPAA compliant website.
+My online sessions are conducted over a VERY user-friendly, secure, and HIPAA compliant website.
 Clients can meet with me through any computer or nearly any smartphone with a camera without downloading any apps or installing any software.
 All you need are headphones and a private space to talk.

 If you are interested in setting up an online appointment or shifting your current appointment to an online format, email me or call/text me at 662.709.7714.

-I now offer our work together in an online format via FaceTime or Zoom.
-In the past, this has been effective way for some clients to receive the help they need when they would otherwise be hindered by convenience, distance, or illness.
+Online sessions have become an effective way for some clients to receive the help they need when they would otherwise be hindered by convenience, distance, or illness.

 Although online sessions have some benefits, not every issue is effectively addressed via teletherapy.
 While I am generally willing to conduct Starting Well, Freedom For, or coaching work online, we will need to discuss any specifics of what you would like to work on together before deciding if that’s something that would benefit you.